ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 Deploy the `mariadb-metrics` application to create the MariaDB and exporter instances.
 Deploy the application by running the following command:

 ```
-<hub> $ oc apply -f https://raw.githubusercontent.com/michaelkotelnikov/rhacm-workshop/master/05.Governance-Risk-Compliance/exercise/exercise-application/rhacm-resources/application.yaml
+<hub> $ oc apply -f https://raw.githubusercontent.com/ultraJeff/rhacm-workshop/master/05.Governance-Risk-Compliance/exercise/exercise-application/rhacm-resources/application.yaml
 ```

 Wait until the application is available.
-After the application is available, make sure that the policy you have deployed is compliant with the Governance dashboard.
+After the application is available, ensure that the policy you have deployed complies with the Governance dashboard.
 Ensure the template works by running the following command on the managed cluster:

 ```
 <managed cluster> $ oc get configmap metrics-connection-string -o yaml -n mariadb-metrics